-Spectrum has been instructed by Higgins Partnerships to carry out a noise assessment to accompany the s.73 application for amendments to Phases 1B and 2 of the scheme.
+Spectrum has been instructed by Higgins Partnerships to carry out a noise assessment to accompany the outline S.73 application for amendments to Phases 2-5 of the scheme.
+The phasing of the scheme has been amended for this latest application, which is now to be built out in three further phases 2-4.

-The assessment included within this report focusses on Phases 1B and 2 only.
-However, the assessment also considers the presence of Phase 1A within the analysis, based on the 'as-built' information.
+Therefore, the assessment detailed within this report focusses on Phases 2-4 only.
+However, the assessment also considers the presence of the Phase 1 development within the noise model, based on the latest available information.